PHSI-supplements/labs/integrated-labs/DuplicatorLab/doc/06-grading.md

 > 📇 **Epilogue**
 >
 > Between H.Awk trying to sell samples to a competitor, that weird guy almost blowing up the zoo, and the animals almost escaping, Archie is getting worried.
-> I think we need to introduce additional protective measures.
+> "I think we need to introduce additional protective measures.
 > As useful as your challenge-response app is in helping us detect intruders, I think it's now clear that we need something that will keep someone -- or some*thing* -- out of places they shouldn't be, even when no one else is around.
 > I've asked the team at Eclectic Electronics to put something together."
 >